jku/repository-playground/baseline/README.md

+# Baseline repository and client

-This is a simple baseline downloader client (to demonstrate a repository without any of the security improvements Repository Playground intends to implement).
+This is a simple baseline repository and downloader client (to demonstrate a repository without any of the security improvements Repository Playground intends to implement).
 See docs/BASELINE.md for background and https://github.com/jku/playground-baseline for the repository content.

+## Client

+`client/` contains a simple client that can download artifacts from the repository.

-# Usage:
+### Usage:

 ```
 # List product releases available for a project 'tuf-spec':